LeonardoBozCaitano/terraform-simple-infrastructure/README.md

 ### To run terraform and create this infrastructure on your AWS is just run the commands below:

-First of all you need to init terraform using the command below, this will download the requirements to comunicate with the providers, in this case, AWS.
+First of all you need to init terraform using the command below, this will download the requirements to communicate with the providers, in this case, AWS.
 ```
 terraform init
 ```